People ask me, “What’s your memoir about—and why should I read it?”

 Above: Koitalel kept on creeping back into my story, hence I was honored, when the Nandi community initiated me as a ‘Nandi Elder’ (the highest tribal honor, I am told).
 Here, Martin Lel helps me dress into the Sambut (monkey skin) before the ceremony.

 Every trip we started new projects, here with Peter Farago’s help we got tons of NOOK e-readers.
 Each book was preloaded with 300 books!
 Kids who had never owned a single book, now owned a library in their palm.
 Plus the charge held for months and was the same adapter for a common mobile phone.
-The kids loved them!
+The kids loved them.

 Above: Or other projects like giving hats, T-shirts, and UV sunglasses to every kid at a special Albino School in Eldoret.